 I mean...I can think of a large number of weaknesses this type would have; Fire, Ground, and Bird (oh god, the seagulls in the Pokémon World can shoot water!!).
 This type, unlike most, would have weakness based entirely on the Pokémon's place in the food chain.
 Prime example, if Magikarp were a Food-Type, it would be at a disadvantage against say...a Fearow, or another type of Bird Pokémon.
 For obvious reasons, all Food-Types would be at a disadvantage to Snorlax.

 Swirlix line: Food/Fairy

-Because we can't have an OP type again (DRAGON-TYPES), Sound-Types would have an advantage over Steel-Type (the vibrations would cause issue for the Pokémon), Rock-Type (see the previous parantheses), and Psychic-Types (loud noises make it hard to concentrate on f*ckery).
-The weakness of the Sound-Type would be Ground-Type (to bury it away), Electric-Type (cut off the power, and no more sound), and Dark-Type (in the dark, nobody can figure out where you are).
+Because we can't have an OP type again (DRAGON-TYPES), Sound-Types would have an advantage over Steel-Type (the vibrations would cause issues for the Pokémon), Rock-Type (see the previous parentheses), and Psychic-Types (loud noises make it hard to concentrate on f*ckery).
+The weakness of the Sound-Type would be Ground-Type (to bury it away), Electric-Type (cut off the power, and no more sound), and Dark-type (in the dark, nobody can figure out where you are).

 Whismur line: Sound

 Togepi line: Fairy/Sound (for those of you that disagree, please watch the anime)

 There have been Multi-Type Pokémon since literally Generation 1, but they've never had their own classification.
 By Multi-type, I don't mean they have more than one type, I mean that there is more than one entity involved in a single Pokémon.
 Like, when you take three Magnemites and smoosh 'em together and get a Magneton.
 That sort of thing.